imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 ### Copy Items by Regex

-You can also define the items to be copied into the target workitem by a regular expression.
+The _items_ tag also suppors regular expression.
 See the following example with will copy all items starting with alphabetical characters or '_':

 	<items>$workflowsummary|_parentworkflowsummary,(^[a-zA-Z]|^_)</items>